Welcome to St. Mary's Surgery

 As a patient you have a choice:

 If you would like a Summary Care Record – you do not need to do anything and a Summary Care Record will be created for you.

 If you do not wish to have a Summary Care Record you may opt out by completing a form and handing it to Reception

 You can change your mind at any time.
 Further information and an opt out form are available at the bottom of this page.

 The latest issue of the practice newsletter is available to download at the bottom of this page.

-Due to increasing pressure on appointments, we have been reviewing how we might more effectively manage the demand.
-As a result, we have decided to introduce a telephone triage system for home visits and urgent / same-day appointments.
-This will be effective from 3rd March 2014.
+Due to increasing pressure on appointments, we have reviewed how we might more effectively manage the demand.
+As a result, we now triage by telephone all requests for home visits and urgent / same-day appointments.
+This became effective in March 2014.
 All requests for such appointments will be triaged by a GP or a Nurse.
 Please download the telephone triage PDF file at the bottom of this page for more detailed information.

 Care Data Programme